 - how to view students selected for moderation and upload evidence.

-We recommend all colleagues involved in assessment administration view these videos regularly to ensure you remain confident and up to date with moderation requirements.
+We recommend all colleagues involved in assessment administration view these videos regularly to ensure they remain confident and up to date with moderation requirements.

 ___________________________________________